aleyan/ascii-side-of-the-moon/README.md

 npx ascii-side-of-the-moon "2025-09-19 21:30"

 # Provide an observer location (latitude/longitude in degrees, optional elevation in meters)
+# (Latitude and longitude are optional, but both must be supplied together;
+#  elevation is ignored unless lat/lon are provided.)
 npx ascii-side-of-the-moon 2025-09-19T21:30 --lat 37.7749 --lon -122.4194 --elevation 25
 ```

 The CLI will display the ASCII moon art along with information about the moon's phase, illumination percentage, distance, and angular diameter.
+When an observer location is supplied, the renderer also knows the altitude/azimuth
+and can draw the horizon line to show whether the moon is above or below your local horizon.

 ## Example